Siyi-C/code-challenge-2022/README.md

 6. create a database called laravel in mysql
 7. php artisan migrate

-Once run the above command:
+Once run the above command, please run the both command below at the same time
 1. run this command in terminal => npm run dev
 2. run this command in another terminal => php artisan serve

 THIS IS VERY IMPORTANT (image shows below)
 *********************************